MarcPayz/Network-Traffic-Analysis-Project/README.md

 Ref 1: Wireshark home page:
 ![Screenshot (192)](https://github.com/MarcPayz/Network-Traffic-Analysis-Lab/assets/163923336/3019b282-93dd-4e10-9927-ddd0ad620e0e)
-After executnig the command "sudo wireshark", wireshark will open up and I was prompted with these options.
+After executing the command "sudo wireshark", wireshark will open up and I was prompted with these options.
 I selected the option "eth0" which is the name of my network adapter.
 To find out the name of your network adapter, you can utilize the ifconfig command and it will prompt you with that information.

 <br>
 <br>